luxonis/depthai-docs-website/FAQ.md

 An example of such an extension is using a facial landmark detector on DepthAI.
 With a normal camera this network returns the 2D coordinates of all 45 facial landmarks (countours of eyes, ears, mouth, eybrows, etc.)  Using this same network with DepthAI, each of these 45 facial landmarks is now a 3D point in physical space instead of 2D points in pixel space.

-## What Hardware Acceleration Exists in DepthAI and/or megaAI?

- -[ ] Neural Inference

 ## What is megaAI?

 The monocular (single-camera) version of DepthAI is megaAI.
 Because not all solutions to embedded AI/CV problems require spatial information.